GitDepend/GitDepend/docs/source/usage/clean.rst

 clean
 =====

-All the options below coallesce to git clean arguments.
+All the options below correspond to git clean arguments.
 Must include arguments to perform clean.

 .. code-block:: bash